jhasahab369/MultiAGENTxPathway/README.md

 # Smart Traffic Navigation System
+Author: Bibhuti Jha .
+Here is my solution to implement a multi agent system using CrewAI framework and emplyoing the power of opensource LLM model by X , Groq.

-A sophisticated traffic navigation system that leverages AI agents and real-time traffic data to provide intelligent route recommendations and traffic analysis.
+Domain: We are aware of how difficult city traffic gets - and its a serious real issue needed to be tackeled.
+I have built a sophisticated traffic navigation system that leverages AI agents and real-time traffic data to provide intelligent route recommendations and traffic analysis- including optimized and scalable modules.
+The entire agent is dockerized.
 ## Table of Contents
 - [Architecture Overview](#architecture-overview)
 - [System Components](#system-components)